-A. With the exception of Introduction to Personality Types: Your Own Genius, Personal Wellness and Self-Care, each of which is worth .5 credit, for every subject that you successfully complete with an overall lesson average of 70% (65% effective May 1, 2012), or above, you earn one credit.
+A. With the exception of Foundations of Personal Growth, Learning Success through Technology, each of which is worth .5 credit, for every subject that you successfully complete with an overall lesson average of 70% (65% effective May 1, 2012), or above, you earn one credit.